dsgrid/dsgrid/docs/source/how_tos/filter_a_query.rst

    .. code-tab:: py pyspark

+      # Note that these are example dimension record IDs for demonstration purposes.
       df.filter(df["end_use"].isin(["electricity_cooling", "electricity_heating"]))

-5. Filter a table with values from a supplemental dimension.
-This example filters the table to include only end uses with a fuel type of electricity.
-Note that in many cases this filter type is redundant with subset filters.
+5. Filter a table with records from a supplemental dimension.
+This example filters the table to include only counties in Colorado or New Mexico.
+Note that it does not change the dimensionality of the data or perform aggregations.
+It only tells dsgrid to filter out counties that don't have a mapping in the supplemental dimension records.

 .. tabs::